ProteinsWebTeam/interpro-docs/docs/searchways.rst

 The top InterPro domain entry [5a] contains signatures from 3 member databases (Pfam, CDD and Prosite) [5b] which all represent the same domain.
 The remaining two InterPro domains contain one member database signature.

+Additionally to the InterPro matches, information about the GO terms associated to the InterPro entries matching the protein are displayed below the sequence viewer when available.
+These GO terms are assigned manually to InterPro entries using on the `Gene Ontology <http://geneontology.org/>`_ and reflect the Biological process, Molecular function or Cellular location the protein may have.

 .. _text_search:

 ***********